In Search of Free Books

 Books for your program

-First Book is a national nonprofit that has provided more than 90 million new books to children in need.
+First Book is a national nonprofit that has provided more than 135 million new books to children in need.
 In neighborhoods across the country, First Book unites leaders from all sectors of the community to identify and support community-based literacy programs reaching children living at or below the poverty line and provide them with grants of free books.
 The First Book National Book Bank, a subsidiary of First Book, provides new books to children from low-income families using generous donations from children's book publishers.
 The First Book National Book Bank distributes large quantities of publisher-donated brand-new books to programs serving children from low-income families.
-There are 25 to 30 book distributions hosted by the First Book National Book Bank annually at a variety of sites across the United States.
-The books are free to programs that are able to pick them up or just $0.45 per book to have them shipped.
+The books are free to programs that are able to pick them up or for just the cost of shipping and handling.
 To access First Book's free and low-cost resources, programs must register at the First Book website.

 To help underfunded communities create a culture of reading, Kids Need to Read accepts requests for books from libraries, schools, and various literacy programs through an online application.
 Based on the age ranges and demographics of the population served, Kids Need to Read provides select books from their growing book list of more than 350 titles.
 Submissions from programs serving adolescent juvenile offenders, high school dropouts, youths living in poor urban or rural communities, immigrant children, kids with learning challenges, or children living on Native American reservations are strongly encouraged.